-- 3. Press and hold the scan button.
-By default, a preview window appears on the screen. - 4.
-Move the device until the barcode is visible on the screen.

-- 5. If Picklist mode is enabled, move the device until the barcode is centered under the aiming dot on the screen. - 6.
-The Decode LED lights green, a beep sounds and the device vibrates, by default, to indicate the barcode is decoded successfully.
+- 2. Press and hold the trigger.
+By default, a preview window appears on the screen. - 3.
+Move the device until the barcode is visible on the screen. - 4.
+The Decode LED lights green, a beep sounds and the device vibrates, by default, to indicate the barcode is decoded successfully. - 5.
+The captured data appears in the text field.